A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

 \subsection{Enter the bare diagrams: order 1}

-Starting at the first order, the type of diagram that comes into play is the \textit{bare diagram}, where the last two terms in \cref{eq:eom-diagram-a} do not participate.
-In particular, recalling \!\tikzpic{-11}{figsv5_small/notation/delta_small.pdf} $= \delta$ is of order 1 in $q_{\mathrm{zps}}$ and \tikzpic{-11}{figsv5_small/notation/gm_small.pdf} $= g_m$ is of order ${m-2}$, \cref{eq:eom-diagram-a} at this order reads
+In the next two subsections, we will solve \cref{eq:sc-diagram} to the leading orders, which only involve the bare form of each type of excitation.
+The resulting diagram is the bare diagram, which is illustrative to study as it resembles the structures of the dressed diagram representing the full solution of \cref{eq:sc-diagram}.
+To start, we consider \cref{eq:sc-diagram-Gamma,eq:sc-diagram-M} at the first order, which reads

+To understand the order of the above equations, recall that \tikzpic{-11}{figsv6_small/notation/gm_small.pdf} $= g_m$ is of order ${m-2}$ in the perturbative parameter $q_{\mathrm{zps}}$, \!\tikzpic{-11}{figsv6_small/notation/delta_small.pdf} $= \delta$ is of order 1, and the drive excitations \tikzpic{-9}{figsv6_small/notation/xi_small.pdf} ($\xi e^{-i\omega_d t}$) \tikzpic{-9}{figsv6_small/notation/xis_small.pdf} ($\xi e^{i\omega_d t}$) are of order 0.
+The resonant excitations in \cref{eq:eom-diagram-order1} are taken in their bare forms \tikzpic{-9}{figsv6_small/notation/A_small.pdf} ($\clu A e^{-i\omega_o^\prime t}$) and \tikzpic{-9}{figsv6_small/notation/As_small.pdf} ($\clu A^* e^{i\omega_o^\prime t}$) introduced in \cref{eq:sc-diagram-B}, which are also of order 0.
+The off-resonant excitations \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} ($\cl\mu e^{-i\omega_o^\prime t}$) and \tikzpic{-11}{figsv6_small/notation/etas_small.pdf} ($\cl\mu^* e^{i\omega_o^\prime t}$) are not included because they are of order 1 (c.f. \cref{eq:pert-structure}).

-where we take each element in the parenthesis to be $\mathcal{O}(q_{\mathrm{zps}}^0)$.
-We first note that the last diagram in \cref{eq:eom-diagram-order1} is evaluated as $\delta\cl A$, which is a direct consequence of the rotating frame at $\omega_o^\prime $, featured in \cref{eq:H-tran}, being detuned from the frequency of the oscillator $\omega_o =\omega_o^\prime + \delta$.
+In \cref{eq:eom-diagram-order1}, we first note that the last diagram in \cref{eq:eom-diagram-order1-a} is evaluated as $\delta\cl Ae^{-i\omega_o^\prime t}$, which is a direct consequence of the rotating frame at $\omega_o^\prime $, featured in \cref{eq:H-tran}, being detuned from the frequency of the oscillator $\omega_o =\omega_o^\prime + \delta$.
 This diagram represents a linear process that exists even in the absence of any nonlinearity $g_m$.
-For the nonlinear part, i.e. the binomial expansion in the right-hand of \cref{eq:eom-diagram-order1}, we diagrammatically carry it out by picking two elements within the parenthesis and appending each as an input to the 3-wave mixer in an ordered manner.
+For the nonlinear part, i.e. the binomial expansions in the right-hand of \cref{eq:eom-diagram-order1-a,eq:eom-diagram-order1-b}, we diagrammatically carry it out by picking two elements within the parenthesis and appending each as an input to the 3-wave mixer in an ordered manner.
 Specifically, the binomial expansion yields 16 diagrams: